gusztavj/Focus-Wizard/readme.md

 You can use any name allowed by Blender for you custom object properties.

 The simplest way is to create a string property named, for example, `Hide at Lod Level`, and set it to `n` (where `n` is a number) for an object if you don't need that object at lod level `n` and less-detailed levels.
 If you don't need to show the object from lod 3, enter `3`.
 This is how the built-in presets work.
 You can develop completely different scenarios and approaches than those discussed here.
-As long as you can tell to regex what you want, it's fine.
+As long as you can tell in regex language what you want, it's fine.

 ### Evaluation Order

-Conditions for a preset are evaluated in the following order and accompanying actions are performed in the following order:
+Rules in a preset are evaluated in the following order and accompanying actions are performed in the following order:

 1. The [scope](#scope-selector) is determined.
 1. All objects are made hidden.
-1. The **Show Objects by Name** rule is processed.
+1. The **Show Objects by Name** rule is processed:
    1. If the rule is empty, all objects (in the scope) are made visible.
    1. Otherwise objects matching the rule are made visible.
-1. The **Hide Objects by Name** rule is processed.
+1. The **Hide Objects by Name** rule is processed:
    1. If the rule is empty, no objects are made hidden.
    1. Otherwise objects matching the rule are made hidden.
-1. The **Show Objects by Property Value** rule is processed.
+1. The **Show Objects by Property Value** rule is processed:
    1. If the rule is empty, it's skipped.
    1. Otherwise objects matching the rule are made visible.
-1. The **Hide Objects by Property Value** rule is processed.
+1. The **Hide Objects by Property Value** rule is processed:
    1. If the rule is empty, it's skipped.
    1. Otherwise objects matching the rule are made hidden.
-1. All modifiers of all still visible objects are made hidden (in the viewport and within the scope).
+1. All modifiers of all still visible objects (within the scope) are made hidden (in the viewport).
-1. The **Modifiers to Show** rule is processed.
+1. The **Modifiers to Show** rule is processed:
    1. If the rule is empty, all modifiers of all visible objects (in the scope) are made visible.
    1. Otherwise modifiers of visible objects in the scope with a matching name are made visible.
 1. The **Modifiers to Hide** rule is processed.